School route training

 .

-Which way to school is the best?
+Which route to school is the best?

 These places in road traffic require special attention: